JaeseongChoe/KAIST-CS420-Term_Project/README.md

 ### Front end

 The front end of the mini-C compiler consist of three different parts, namely, lexical, syntax, and semantic analyzer.
 The lexical and syntax analyzer implemented by using [PLY (Python Lex-Yacc)](https://github.com/dabeaz/ply) library.
-PLY libary has two modules `Lex` and `Yacc`.
+The PLY libary has two modules `Lex` and `Yacc`.

 #### Lexical analyzer

-The lexical analyzer uses `Lex` module of PLY library.
-The token specification is in `lexical_analyzer.py`.
+The lexical analyzer uses `Lex` module of the PLY library.
+Token specification of mini-C can be found in `lexical_analyzer.py`.
 It can covers all the tokens of ANSI C (C89/C90).

 #### Syntax analyzer

-The syntax anlayzer uses `Yacc` module of PLY library.
-The context free grammer as a BNF form can be found in `syntax_analyzer.py`.
+The syntax anlayzer uses `Yacc` module of the PLY library.
+Context free grammer within BNF can be found in `syntax_analyzer.py`.

 #### Semantic analyzer